Eddy Grant: Solo career

-Grant returned to the charts in 1988 with the anti-apartheid single "Gimme Hope Jo'anna", a number 7 hit in the UK.
+Grant returned to the charts in 1988 with the anti-apartheid single "Gimme Hope Jo'anna", a No. 7 hit in the UK.
 The song was banned by the South African government.
-In the late 1980s he pursued other business interests including music publishing and a nightclub, and built up the success of his Blue Wave studio, which was used by The Rolling Stones, Sting, Cliff Richard and Elvis Costello.
+In the late 1980s, he pursued other business interests including music publishing and owning a nightclub, and built up the success of his Blue Wave studio, which was used by The Rolling Stones, Sting, Cliff Richard and Elvis Costello.

 Grant continued releasing albums in the 1990s, including Barefoot Soldier (1990), Paintings of the Soul (1992), Soca Baptism (1993) and Hearts and Diamonds (1999).
-In 1994, he introduced a new genre, ringbang, at the Barbados Crop Over festival.
-Grant said of ringbang: "What ringbang seeks to do is envelop all the rhythms that have originated from Africa so that they become one, defying all geographical boundaries."
+In 1994, he introduced a new genre called ringbang at the Barbados Crop Over festival.
+He said, "What ringbang seeks to do is envelop all the rhythms that have originated from Africa so that they become one, defying all geographical boundaries."
 In 2000, he organised the Ringbang Celebration festival in Tobago.
-In 2001, a remix of "Electric Avenue" reached number 5 in the UK and an attendant Greatest Hits album reached number 3 in that country.
+In 2001, a remix of "Electric Avenue" reached No. 5 in the UK and an attendant Greatest Hits album reached No. 3 in the UK.

-In 2004, Grant created a song for the yogurt based drink Yop, to the tune of "Gimme Hope Jo'anna".
-On 18 April 2006, Grant released the album Reparation.
-The title of this album is a call for restitution for the transatlantic slave trade.
-There was an 11 year gap before his next album, when he released his 2017 album Plaisance.
+In 2004, Grant created parody of his own song "Gimme Hope Jo'anna" called "Gimme Yop Me Mama", which was used in television adverts for the yoghurt-based drink Yop.
+On 18 April 2006, he released the album Reparation.
+The title is a call for restitution for the transatlantic slave trade.
+There was an 11-year gap before his next album, when he released his 2017 album Plaisance.

-In 2008, he performed at Nelson Mandela's 90th birthday concert, and also played several dates in the UK, including the Glastonbury Festival.
-As of 2023, Grant has refused to allow his music on streaming platforms such as Apple Music and Spotify, out of protest for how the platforms pay artists.
-However, in February 2024, his album Killer on the Rampage became available on the aforementioned streaming services again, including the original version of "Electric Avenue."
+In 2008, Grant performed at Nelson Mandela's 90th birthday concert, and also played several dates in the UK, including the Glastonbury Festival.
+Until 2024, he refused to allow his music on streaming platforms such as Apple Music and Spotify out of protest for how the platforms pay artists.
+However, in February 2024, his album Killer on the Rampage became available on the aforementioned streaming services again as he wanted to allow his music to reach a wider audience.
+He has since also made available Walking on Sunshine, Message Man, File Under Rock and Love in Exile as of September 2026.